 Film buffs will love the open-air Luna Cinema in summer, which features a fully stocked bar, gourmet food and fantastic movies.
 The Everyman cinema on Bond Street, with its comfy sofas and at-your-seat food, is another popular choice.

 Visit Essex has information about local arts events.

-Everyone's talking about Chelmsford's new Bond Street development, which is home to a number of big-name stores including John Lewis, Foyles, The White Company and Cath Kidston.
+Everyone's talking about Bond Street, which is home to a number of big-name stores including John Lewis, Foyles and The White Company.
 There’s also the well-stocked high street and two shopping arcades, The Meadows and High Chelmer, where you’ll find everything you could possibly want or need.

 Baddow Road is home to the majority of independent shops and boutiques.
 There's also Moulsham Street for quirky shops and cool pubs, and the odd hidden gem tucked away in the side streets so make sure you explore.
 Right in the centre near the High Chelmer shopping centre is the 800-year-old retail market which is an absolute treat.
 You can get just about anything at the market which is open Tuesday-Saturday and well worth a look.

 There are so many reasons to shop, eat, drink and visit locally – here are just a few reminders:

 Whether you just want to have fun and keep fit, or if you're more serious about competing, there's plenty of opportunity to get involved in sport in Chelmsford.

 On campus there’s loads of social sport going on every day.
 You can join turn-up-and-play sessions in football, netball, table tennis, running and much more.
 There's also a great range of fitness equipment and classes in our gym, The Old Factory.
 Check out the special membership rates for ARU students.